 Plus, with actively managed funds, you don’t have to do anything (unless you want to follow the various markets).
 Fund managers do all the heavy lifting, making all the investing decisions for you.
 All you have to do is monitor the funds’ quarterly performance and see if you still want to be invested in the funds.
 One important note is that actively managed mutual funds charge fees for their services.
 You can check on what each fund charges in the prospectus or on the Website.
 Many financial advisors suggest that you buy mutual funds with an expense ratio that is less than 1 percent.

-6. Go for index funds.
+6. Go for index funds

-If you want to bypass the expenses with an actively managed mutual fund, then look toward index funds.
+If you want to bypass the expenses with an actively managed mutual fund, then look at index funds.
 Again, it’s an investment vehicle that you simply have to set and let the fund do its business.
 With $5,000 to invest, you’re not about beating the market every day, rather just keeping up with it.
 Plus, there are questions whether portfolio fund managers can, over the long term, outperform their benchmarks, so index funds may be a good option.
 Take a look at Morningstar.com for a balanced view about all types of funds.

 Exchange traded funds (or ETFs) are similar to mutual funds in that when you purchase one share of either fund, you are buying a small slice of that investment’s holdings.
 The difference between the two is how they are managed.
 Since there’s no active management with an ETF, you will need to be the active manager and rebalance your portfolio at least once a year (don’t overlook your mutual fund portfolios either).
 The advantage of ETFs are that there are lower costs associated with these investments, as apposed to actively managed funds.